ultrix3x/JResourceLoader/README.md

 ### Arguments

 #### src
 The argument src identifies which source file should be loaded.
 The url can be prefixed with either js! or css! to force the loading as a script or a style.
-The prefix i useful when files are loaded from repositories where the files extension isn't always .js or .css.
+The prefix is useful when files are loaded from repositories where the files extension isn't always .js or .css.

+If the url is prefixed with png!, gif!, jpeg!, jpe! or jpg! then the file is handled as an image.

 #### options
 In the options argument there are several arguments collected in a common object that is passed to the load function.